Poodles are one of the most diverse dog breeds out there. There are three “types” of poodles – the toy, miniature, and standard.

 Eukanuba is another high-quality dog food manufacturer with an excellent track record for quality products and high-quality control standards.

 This food stands out due to its high antioxidants, which can help support proper cell function in aging dogs.
-It has also been proven to reduce tartar buildup on teeth by 46%.

 Food To Avoid Feeding Your Poodle